InformaticsMatters/ansible-infrastructure/doc/getting-started.rst

     $ export K8S_AUTH_API_KEY=kubeconfig-user-abc:00000000
     $ export K8S_AUTH_VERIFY_SSL=no

-If you intend to use **kubectl** you will need to set ``KUBECONFIG`` variable to point to a local copy of the cluster config file.
+You will also need a copy of your kubeconfig file and will need to set the ``KUBECONFIG`` environment variable to point to your copy.
 You can safely place the config in the root of a clone of this repository as the file ``kubeconfig`` as this is part fo the project ignore set::